 Visit by car

 We rented a car in Lisbon and drove north for 10 days.
 We stayed overnight in Alcobaça and visited all three monasteries from there.
 This is by far the easiest way to see one or two of the monasteries (let alone all 3!).

 About cheap parking

-In Alcobaça there is big free car park right outside the old town (set your navigation to R. Dr. Brilhante and you’ll see it).
-It is only a 3 minute walk from there to the Alcobaca monastery.
-You can also park in front of the church but it is paid parking with a time limit.
+In Alcobaça there is a big free car park right outside the old town (set your navigation to R. Dr. Brilhante and you’ll see it).
+It is only a 3-minute walk from there to the Alcobaca monastery.
+You can also park in front of the church but it is paid to park with a time limit.